MaibornWolff/dcos-airfield/README.md

 #### Version
 Airfield is currently under active development.
-Docker images based on the current master are available from [DockerHub](https://hub.docker.com/r/maibornwolff/airfield/).
+See the releases page for a list of versions.

 ## Deployment